-After making sure that the building is structurally stabile as well as checking for dangerous power lines you can then begin the process of safely entering your home.
-However, you should wear the proper safety gear when examining your home.
+After making sure that the building is structurally stable as well as checking for dangerous power lines you can then begin the process of safely entering your home.
+However, you should wear proper safety gear when examining your home.
 You should wear clothing that is susceptible to high temperatures, or preferably fire retardant clothes, including boots.
 This is because even after the fire has been put out in the home many piles of ash and soot remain very hot and can still burn you or even catch fire again.
-In addition to fire retardant clothing people should also where a mask to prevent the inhalation of soot, ash and smoke.
-Being cautious of breathing is especially important for people who are sensitive to allergies or asthma.
+In addition to fire retardant clothing, people should also wear a mask to prevent the inhalation of soot, ash, and smoke.
+Being cautious about breathing is especially important for people who are sensitive to allergies or asthma.

 After a fire ends it is important to realize that your home can be struck with many dangerous hazards.
 If you have fire or smoke damage, call Restoration Local 24/7 at 1-888-443-3110 for a free estimate.
 We will analyze the extent of damage to your property and to identify potential dangers that remain from the fire damage.